DoNewsCode/core/README.md

 and add the returned module instance to the internal module registry.

 Now we have a fully workable project, with layers of handler, repository and entity.
 Had this been a DDD workshop, we would be expanding the example even further.

-But let's redirect our attention to other goodies package core has offered.
+That being said, let's redirect our attention to other goodies package core has offered:

-- Package core is excellent at multiplexing modules.
+- Package core is natively support multiplexing modules.
   You could start you project as a monolith with multiple modules, and gradually migrate them into microservices.

-- Package core doesn't lock in transport or framework. for instance, You can use go kit to construct your service, and leveraging grpc, ampq, thrift, etc. Non network services like CLI and Cron are also supported.
+- Package core doesn't lock in transport or framework.
+  For instance, you can use go kit to construct your service, and leveraging grpc, ampq, thrift, etc. Non network services like CLI and Cron are also supported.

 - Sub packages provide support around service coordination, including but not limited to opentracing integration, metrics exporting, error handling, event-dispatching and leader election.

+## Documentation

+GoDoc is the primary source of documentation.

-## Design Principles and technical merits
+## Design Principles

 - No package global state.
 - Promote dependency injection.